-- The 2010 American Psychiatric Association Task Force on Complementary and Alternative Medicine report states that St. John’s wort (Hypericum perforatum) may eventually become a reasonable treatment for mild to moderate major depressive disorder (MDD) for a limited number of individuals, although not all recent studies for the treatment of MDD demonstrated efficacy over placebo.
-The report also indicates any potential efficacy is only a greater consensus and support from studies in mild to moderate MDD.
+- The 2010 American Psychiatric Association Task Force on Complementary and Alternative Medicine report states that St. John’s wort (Hypericum perforatum) may eventually become a reasonable treatment for mild-to-moderate MDD for a limited number of individuals, although not all recent studies for the treatment of MDD demonstrated efficacy over placebo.
+The report also indicates any potential efficacy is only a greater consensus and support from studies in mild-to-moderate MDD.

 - In a 2011 randomized controlled trial examining the treatment of minor depression with St. John’s wort (Hypericum perforatum) or citalopram over the course of 12 weeks, neither St. John’s wort nor citalopram showed any benefit over placebo.

-- A 2012 study examined longer-term efficacy of St. John’s wort (Hypericum perforatum) versus sertraline and placebo in patients with major depressive disorder and found that St. John’s wort, sertraline, and placebo produced similar treatment effects over the course of 26 weeks.
+- A 2012 study examined longer-term efficacy of St. John’s wort (Hypericum perforatum) versus sertraline and placebo in patients with MDD and found that St. John’s wort, sertraline, and placebo produced similar treatment effects over the course of 26 weeks.

 - Drug interactions with St. John’s wort (Hypericum perforatum) limit use and are important safety considerations.